dfinnis/Dr_Quine/README.md

 # Dr Quine

-An introduction to Quines and Virus
+An intro to Quines, Self-replication & Virus

 ### Challenge